Eutropios/WarMAC/README.md

 * Python 3.10+ (Python 3.11 recommended)
 * urllib3 package

-If you already have Python 3.10.x or 3.11.x installed, `git clone` the repo into a directory, and run
+If you already have Python 3.10.x or 3.11.x installed, `git clone` the repo into a directory or download it as a zip.
+If you're on Windows, run:

 ```cmd
 python .\wfmarket-calc.py
 ```

-if you're on Windows, or
+If you're on MacOS or Linux, run:

 ```bash
 ./wfmarket-calc/warmac.py
 ```

-if you're on MacOS or Linux.

 <h2><b>🐍Installing Python and urllib3</b></h2>

 Please download Python 3.10 or 3.11 for your appropriate CPU and OS.
 Python download link: <https://www.python.org/downloads/>.

 <h3>🪟On Windows</h3>